ibm-cloud-docs/containers/cs_worker_add.md

     ```
     {: pre}

 4. Create a worker pool.
 Include the `--label` option to automatically label worker nodes that are in the pool with the label `key=value`.
 Include the `--vpc-id` option if the worker pool is the first in the cluster.
 For more options, see the [CLI documentation](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cli_worker_pool_create_vpc_gen2).
+Note that the new worker nodes run the same `major.minor` version as the cluster master, but the latest worker node patch of that `major.minor` version.
    * <img src="images/icon-vpc-gen1.png" alt="VPC Generation 1 compute icon" width="30" style="width:30px; border-style: none"/> VPC Generation 1 clusters:
      ```
      ibmcloud ks worker-pool create vpc-classic --name <name> --cluster <cluster_name_or_ID> --flavor <flavor> --size-per-zone <number_of_worker_nodes_min_1> [--label <key>=<value>] [--vpc-id]